outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 		- Enhancement of P53 protein expression, reducing the expression of proteins P27, P21, NFκB expression and induction of apoptosis, inhibition of the PI3K/Akt pathway, and reduction of the level of acid phosphatase and lipid peroxidation using herbs
 			- alkaloids, phenol compounds, monoterpenes, vinblastine, vincristine, curcumin, Taxol, boswellic acid, and umbelliprenin and compounds such as quercetin, catechin, cucurbitacin, kaempferol, thymol, carvacrol, 1 and 1,8-cineole, α-pinene, myrecene, and β-sitosterol
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5871268/
-		- avoid air pollution by wearing a mask that filters benzene/other air pollution as often as you can (this was the cause of most of the growth, until I started wearing this mask or using the IQ Air multi-gas air purifier)
+		- avoid air pollution by wearing a mask that filters benzene/other air pollution as often as you can
 			- https://www.amazon.com/dp/B0BQ2XV5W1?psc=1&ref=ppx_yo2ov_dt_b_product_details
 		- make sure your cortisol is not too low (if your cancer grows at night, it could be bc vitamin D or cortisol is lower at night)
 		- increasing klotho with senolytics/exercise/fasting/supplements